Bandicoot: Vernacular names

-The name bandicoot is an Anglicised version of a word from the Telugu language of South India which translates as 'pig-rat'.
-What are now called bandicoots are not found in India and bandicoot was originally applied to completely unrelated mammals—several species of large rats (rodents).
-Today, these species, belonging to the genera Bandicota and Nesokia, are referred to as bandicoot rats.
+The name bandicoot is an Anglicised version of a word from the Telugu language of South India meaning 'pig-rat'.
+What are now called bandicoots are not found in India and 'bandicoot' was originally applied to completely unrelated mammals—several species of large rat (rodents).
+Today these species, belonging to the genera Bandicota and Nesokia, are referred to as bandicoot rats.

 Robert Blust reconstructs the form *mansar or *mansər 'bandicoot' for Proto-Central–Eastern Malayo-Polynesian (i.e., the reconstructed most recent common ancestor of the Central–Eastern Malayo-Polynesian languages) from related words like Oceanic Motu mada and Fijian gwaca, but the validity of this reconstruction is doubted by Schapper (2011).
 It is known as aine in the Abinomn language of Papua, Indonesia.

 Bandicoots have different names by the indigenous peoples of the Australia–New Guinea region.
 For example, the Kaurna people refer to the southern brown bandicoot as the bung or the marti.